 Roll back the carpet pieces and spread the carpet adhesive on with a trowel.
 (If using a pad, glue that down first and then glue the carpet to the pad.)

 Firmly place the carpet down on the first step and use a broom to remove any bubbles.
 (A small broom works best but you can also use a wooden dowel or carpet roller for this).

 Step 4: Repeat until you reach the top

 Continue up the staircase until complete.
 Let dry at least overnight or however long the glue manufacturer suggests in the directions.

 If you're not interested in measuring and glueing carpet onto the stairs, there are a couple of easy alternatives you can use that will still give you the benefits of a traditional carpet.

 Stick on carpet stair treads offer a bevy of design patterns and colors to choose from.
 They are easy to install and cut with a box cutter or a carpet knife.
 Make sure to lay the pattern out first because the adhesive is hard to pull up once you've placed the tile without damaging the stick on carpet stair treads.
 They quickly bring up the aesthetic and safety of the flight of stairs and you can complete the project by noon.

-A carpet roll for stairs can cover a large area quickly without having to measure and cut each piece.
-It gives a consistent look to the stairs.
-Stair guides that fit snugly along the base of each step can help keep it in place over a longer period of time than just the layer of super sticky glue beneath the carpeting.
+Runner rugs for stairs can also provide a bit of softness, dampen sound, and you don't have to measure and cut each piece.
+As a bonus, it gives a consistent look to the stairs — and stair rods fit snugly along the base of each step to help keep it in place over a long period of time.